Paid Memberships Pro 2.6 is released and out in the wild. 🎉 Update now to access all the new features and enhancements.

 This fee goes to Stranger Studios, the developers of Paid Memberships Pro.
 We use it to support the Connect server, Stripe gateway development, and the Paid Memberships Pro platform overall.

-This fee will not apply to members of our PMPro Plus and Unlimited levels with an active license.
+This fee will not apply to members of our Premium PMPro levels with an active license.

 However, we understand this can be a burden for some businesses.
 With a bit of simple coding you can use this recipe to adjust the fee to an amount that works for your organization.